lucieluyiliu/Datastream-toolbox/README.md

 4. Download data by creating and querying a Request table.
 Datastream_automatic_update.py gives an example of downloading daily return data.

+5. Datastream repeats last available Price, MV and RI for dead stocks.
+Therefore need to remove time series after the last date using 'date' last available price date data from stock static table, or simply remove the time series with NULL VO.
+This resolves a lot of the problems with Datastream return data.

 Contact me for questions or bugs: yiliu.lu@mail.mcgill.ca